intistelecom/Intis-Telecom-SDK-JAVA-obsolete-/README.md

-To send a message (to one or several recipients), use the function `sendMessage(phone, originator, text)`, where `phone` - is a set of numbers you send your messages to, `originator` is a sender’s name and `text` stands for the content of the message.
+To send a message (to one or several recipients), use the function `sendMessage(phone, originator, text)`, where `phone` - is a set of numbers you send your messages to, `originator` is a sender’s name and `text` stands for the content of the message and sendingTime - Example: 2014-05-30 14:06 (an optional parameter, it is used when it is necessary to schedule SMS messages).
 An array includes `MessageSendingSuccess` if the message was successfully sent or `MessageSendingError` in case of failure.
 ```java
 List<MessageSendingResult> bases = client.sendMessage(phone, originator, text);